Highlights of the Program

 • Examining the global impact of nitrogen fertilizer emissions and the opportunity for on-farm reduction

-• Assessing how advanced nitrogen technologies and MRV systems enable traceable climate action
+• Exploring how advanced nitrogen technologies and MRV systems enable traceable climate action

 • Discovering how insetting empowers value chain partners to co-finance and scale sustainable practices